 What personal and professional attributes are you looking for in an applicant?

-To achieve its objectives, the school seeks to recruit the person who:
+To achieve its objectives, the program seeks to recruit the person who:

 - Is a potential leader in the field of information management

 - Brings a passion for service to all information management roles